 Khmer Girls in Action Featured in National Museum of American History Series by the Smithsonian Institution

 Without a doubt, youth have shaped the course of history and fought fiercely for our democracy.
-Southeast Asian youth in Long Beach have empowered those with deep-rooted fear and trauma with government to participate civic engagement and turn out in elections.
+Southeast Asian youth in Long Beach have empowered those with deep-rooted fear and trauma with the government to participate in civic engagement and turn out in elections.